CTSRD-CHERI/morello-early-performance-results/src/performance-methodology/baseline-and-comparison-framework.md

 Userlevel malloc debugging is disabled.
 CheriBSD is compiled with -O2, including its system libraries.
 Userlevel heap temporal safety is disabled.
+This version of CheriBSD should be used if attempting to reproduce these specific results.
+However, it is recommended that the latest version be used for other measurements, especially if evaluating more experimental features, such as heap temporal safety or compartmentalisation, since these are in active development and their implementations will evolve as we come to better understand their performance.

 The SPECint benchmark suite is compiled with -O3.
 SPEC is dynamically linked in all presented results unless otherwise stated.